syntax-ke-shikar/tetris-project2/README.md

 - **Persistent High Score**: Saves and loads the highest score from a file.
 - **Pause and Resume**: Pressing the `ESC` key pauses the game, allowing players to resume later.
 - **Hard Drop Mechanic**: Instantly drops the current tetromino to the lowest possible position.
+- **Ghost Piece**: Shows where the tetromino will land before dropping.
 - **Console Rendering**: Uses ANSI escape codes to display the game board with color-coded tetrominoes.

 ---